Bilbao Travel Guide

 Telephone: 94 439 6060

-For a more mainstream artistic experience than that offered by the astonishing Guggenheim gallery, the Museo de Bellas Artes in the Plaza Museo fits the bill admirably with some valuable works on display behind an unassuming façade.
-The museum's impressive collection spans art from the 12th to 20th century, highlights being some excellent Flemish works from between the 15th and 17th centuries.
-There are also works by El Greco, Goya, Gauguin, Francis Bacon, Picasso and Velazquez.
-To the rear of the building is a sculpture garden.
+For a more mainstream artistic experience than that offered by the astonishing Guggenheim Gallery, the Museo de Bellas Artes in the Plaza Museo fits the bill admirably, with some valuable works on display behind an unassuming façade.
+The museum's impressive collection spans art from the 12th to 20th centuries, highlights being some excellent Flemish works from between the 15th and 17th centuries.
+There are also works by masters like El Greco, Goya, Gauguin, Francis Bacon, Picasso and Velazquez.
+The museum hosts regular temporary exhibitions - check the official website below to see what is showing during your visit.
+To the rear of the building there is a pleasant sculpture garden.
+Audio guides are available in multiple languages for an extra €1 and the museum is very well curated and maintained.
+Bilbao's Museo de Bellas Artes is becoming increasingly renowned internationally and generally receives rave reviews from visitors; in fact, it is consistently one of the top rated attractions in the city.
+Entry to the museum is free on Wednesdays, which is a big bonus for those travelling on a budget.
+Prints and other merchandise can be bought via the online shop.<br /><br />

 Museo Vasco

-Address: 4 Plaza Miguel de Unamuno Bilbao
+Address: 4 Plaza Miguel de Unamuno.
+Bilbao

-Admission: EUR3, concessions available.
-Free for children under 10 and senior citizens Tuesday to Saturday 11am to 5pm, Sundays 11am to 2pm
+Admission: €3, with concessions available.
+Free for children under 10 and senior citizens.
+Tuesday to Saturday from 11am to 5pm, Sundays from 11am to 2pm.

-Telephone: 94 415 5423
+Telephone: +34 94 415 5423

-The Museo Vasco, also known as the Euskal Museoa or Basque Museum, is in the heart of the old quarter of the city, housed in a 17th century Jesuit cloister.
-The museum depicts Basque culture, history and ethnology, and its exhibits span a wide range of interests including: weaving, the blacksmith trade, pastoral life and maritime matters.
-The displays offer the chance to dip into Basque political and social life, using everything from model ships to reconstructions of rooms and gravestones.
+The Museo Vasco, also known as the Euskal Museoa or Basque Museum, is in the heart of the old quarter of the city, housed in a lovely 17th-century Jesuit cloister.
+The museum, established in 1921, depicts Basque culture, history and ethnology, and its exhibits span a wide range of interests including weaving, the blacksmith trade, pastoral life and maritime matters.
+The displays offer the chance to dip into Basque political and social life, using everything from model ships to reconstructions of rooms and gravestones to guide the visitor along.
+The maps and the exhibition on traditional music and dancing are highlights.<br /><br /> In an outdoor courtyard visitors can see a remarkable stone sculpture called Mikeldi, which is thought to date back to sometime between the 5th and 11th centuries BC.
+Although not all the information has been translated there are sufficient explanations in English.
+It is a simple, accessible museum, which children will probably enjoy.
+Budget at least three hours to take it all in.
+Conveniently located in the historic centre of town, the Museo Vasco is near a number of cafes and restaurants and a visit can be combined with a number of other attractions.<br /><br />

-City Hall
+Bilbao City Hall

 Address: Bilbao

-Telephone: 94 445 2828 (Reservations)
+Telephone: +34 94 445 2828 (Reservations)

 San Sebastian